F International: Later history

+Analysis

+Following the 60th anniversary of the company's founding, Tony Bryant has edited (and contributed to) a “First Monday” special issue on “Women and STEM”, that records the "rise and fall" of F international.
+It is focused on the contextual reasons why its fall was inevitable, but finds that the durability of the organisation in the face of the pressures upon it to "normalise", was remarkable.

 Philosophy and method of working

 The founding idea at F International was to provide meaningful home-based employment for young mothers with software skills, and later (when challenged by the legislation on sex discrimination) for "people with dependents unable to work in a conventional environment".

 Although for the first decade the F International workforce communicated successfully on a daily basis, using the United Kingdom overnight first class mail service, home working became increasingly interesting and increasingly accepted as telecommunications services became available.
 The F International story attracted extensive public and professional interest, for example in Tomorrow's World (a long-running BBC science and technology programme), and books by Ralf Dahrendorf, Alvin Toffler, Michel Syrett, and Francis Kinsman.
 Steve herself continued to write and speak about the business model and the benefits for the workforce.

 In his book "The Third Wave" Alvin Toffler included a Chapter on "The Electronic Cottage" wherein he quotes from a 1971 report by the Institute for the Future suggesting a range of occupations that could be undertaken from home, and mentioning F International as one example.
 Toffler wrote (quoting from the IFF report):

 In a book concerning adapting to change in the world of work (and surviving) Michel Syrett summarised some of the particulars of working with F International:

 More recently Steve Shirley has observed that the F International way of working presaged many features of the gig economy: flexibility, variable remuneration for different modes of working, and a high level of self-reliance.
 Comments from Ralf Dahrendorf (in a television programme marking his retirement from the London School of Economics) support this idea.
 When he addressed the question: 'Has Britain got a future?', he said:

 Despite the extensive practice of home working amongst its employees, the company introduced its "workcentre" concept towards the end of the 1980s, necessitated by the acquisition of larger clients and in response to research conducted among its workforce.
 By 1989, around 40% of the company's workforce was based in one of the ten centres, these being "deliberately conceived as upmarket" and intended to mitigate feelings of isolation experienced by those working from home.